-With the Spring election of 1969, comedian Jack Waldron became a Shepherd with Tom Dillon as the Boy.
+With the Spring election of 1969, comedian Jack Waldron became Shepherd with Tom Dillon as the Boy.
 Less than a year later, November 21, Waldron died of a heart attack.
 The helm of the ship now passed to Tom Dillon, the youngest to hold the office of Shepherd.
 But with this great honor came the desperate job of trying to save a club that was about to go under.

 Thomas Joseph Dillon was an improbable person to become Shepherd.
 In a fraternity built around drinking and smoking, he did neither.
-Asked him to name his poison, he would quip “A Coke – straight up.”
+Asked to name his poison, he would quip “A Coke – straight up.”
 In a club where members were routinely reprimanded for rough language, his oath was “gee.”
 In a club of actors “trying to become gentlemen” Dillon was a gentleman.
-Arrow straight, he had been a Catholic choir boy and a married his hometown sweetheart.
+Arrow straight, he had been a Catholic choir boy and married his hometown sweetheart.
 He had a razor-sharp mind, a letter-perfect memory, and seemed to know everyone in New York on a first name basis.
 There was about him an unimpeachable integrity.
 He was one of the boys, but he wore a halo.

-Tom Dillon was born September 3rd, 1918, in Brooklyn, where, except for a stint in the Air Force and occasional tours, he lived all his life.
+Tom Dillon was born September 3, 1918, in Brooklyn, where, except for a stint in the Air Force and occasional tours, he lived all his life.
 At a young age he began singing at St. Augustine’s Church.
 An angelic child-soprano voice placed him in demand around the city.
 Performing the “Cantique de Noel” at Columbia University, his voice cracked on a high B-flat, ending his soprano career.
-He took to boxing and considered becoming and physical education instructor, but, at seventeen discovered, unlike most child sopranos, he had developed not a baritone but a dazzling tenor voice, and for the next four years sang in oratorio.
+He took to boxing and considered becoming a physical education instructor, but, at seventeen discovered, unlike most child sopranos, he had developed not a baritone but a dazzling tenor voice, and for the next four years sang in oratorio.

 Enlisting in the Air Force in World War II, he was chosen from 7,000 candidates for the cast of Winged Victory, the big Air Force relief show.
 At the first rehearsal, director Moss Hart surveyed the cast and said, “I need someone…” and pointed to the redheaded, freckle-face kid with good Irish looks, said “You.
 You look like the all-American boy.
 There is a scene here, a very serious scene, and you walk in and are told that your buddy’s been killed in an air crash.”
 Tom was instructed to reply, “I know, Joe.”
 Tom joked that he carried the show with that one line, “I know, Joe.

-20th Century Fox made the Hollywood film version with many of the original cast of three-hundred remarkable actors such as Karl Malden, John Forsyth, Red Buttons, Gary Merrill, Mario Lanza and Eugene Connelly.
+20th Century Fox made the Hollywood film version with many of the original cast of 300 remarkable actors such as Karl Malden, John Forsythe, Red Buttons, Gary Merrill, Mario Lanza and Eugene Connelly.
 Stars Jeanne Craine and Judy Holiday were also in the cast.
 When Winged Victory closed after a lengthy tour, Tom was dispatched on an 11,000-mile tour of the Pacific, entertaining troops with a pocket-sized variety show.